aframevr/aframe/docs/core/component.md

 }
 ```

-## Lifecycle Methods
+## Interface / Lifecycle Methods

+When writing a component, we implement one or several methods of the component
-With the schema being the anatomy, the lifecycle methods are the physiology;
+interface.
+Most of these methods are lifecycle handlers.
+With the schema being
+the anatomy, the lifecycle methods are the physiology; the schema defines the
-the schema defines the data, the lifecycle methods *use* the data.
-A component
+data, the lifecycle methods *use* the data.
+A component has access to
-has access to `this.data` which in a single-property schema is a value and in a
+`this.data` which in a single-property schema is a value and in a
 multi-property schema is an object.

 The handlers will almost always interact with the entity.
 Read about the